calmjs/calmjs.rjs/README.rst

 will now be installed into the current directory through the relevant tools.
 This process will also install all the other dependencies through |npm| or |requirejs| that other Python packages depended on by ``example.package`` have declared.

-For more usage please refer to further down this document or the documentation for |calmjs|_.
+For further details about how this all works can be found in the documentation for |calmjs|_.
+Otherwise, please continue on to the `usage`_ section.

 Alternative installation methods (advanced users)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~